Parallel Spooky Pebbling Makes Regev Factoring More Practical: Application: Concrete Resource Estimates for Regev Factoring

-We note for completeness that~\cite{ekeragartnercomparison} also incorporates windowing into their results with $w = 10$.
-As they note, this may be underestimating the benefit offered by windowing for Shor's algorithm.
-For simplicity, we adhere to the numbers reported by~\cite{ekeragartnercomparison}; we believe the qualitative takeaways of our results --- in relation to the concrete potential of variants of Regev's algorithm --- stand regardless of this fact. \end{itemize}
+We note for completeness that~\cite{ekeragartnercomparison} incorporates windowing into their results with $w = 10$.
+As they note, this choice of $w$ may be underestimating the benefit offered by windowing for Shor's algorithm.
+For simplicity, we maintain this choice for our estimates of the cost of this algorithm; we believe the qualitative takeaways of our results --- in relation to the concrete potential of variants of Regev's algorithm --- stand regardless of this fact. \end{itemize}

 Our methodology for evaluating our spooky pebbling schemes is as follows: for any $n, \beta, w$, we select $d, m$ by iterating over all possible values subject to the constraints stated in ``Setting parameters in our algorithms'', and minimizing the required value of $\log D$ as dictated by Equation~\eqref{eqn:logDbound}.
 Given $\log D$ and $s$, we then experimentally (see Section~\ref{sec:julia}) find the optimal-depth pebbling game with length $\ell := (w+1)\left\lfloor \frac{\log D - 1}{w} \right\rfloor + 1$ and $s$ pebbles and calculate the resulting depth and total number of mod $N$ multiplications.
 Note that we pass information about the number of ancilla qubits required to the numerical optimization (see point 5 above).
 We note that numerical experiments showed that $w < 1$ yielded worse performance (because this is equivalent to turning off windowing), but $w > 2$ yielded worse performance as well because increasing $w$ ends up leading to larger $\log D$, which ultimately increases the length $\ell$ of the pebble game.
 We report results for $w = 2$ and several values of $s$ in Tables~\ref{table2048} and~\ref{table4096}.
+See also Figure~\ref{fig:time-space-plot} for a visual depiction of the results, including more values of the time-space tradeoff depending on number of pebbles $s$.